zaiisao/Documentation/en/Voice/initialize_android.md

 Create a singleton instance by invoking the `create` method during initialization.
 In the `create` method:

 -  Pass the Agora App ID.
-Only app with the same App ID can join the same channel.
+Only apps with the same App ID can join the same channel.
 -  Specify a reference to the activity’s event handler.
 The Agora API uses callbacks to inform the app about Agora engine runtime events, such as joining or leaving a channel and adding users.

 ```